-- 29.3% (±2.8%) of respondents agreed that Maidstone Borough Council provides value for money. - Answers to this question are split roughly one third each between 'agree', 'neither agree nor disagree' and 'disagree'.
-This is consistent with our findings in earlier years, although this year the proportion disagreeing that the Council provides good value for money has increased for the first time in four years. - 28.4% (±2.8%) said Council Tax should increase to help close the budget gap.
+- 29.3% (±2.8%) of respondents agreed that Maidstone Borough Council provides value for money. - The proportion disagreeing that the Council provides good value for money has increased for the first time in four years.
+In 2019, 26.9% of respondents disagreed while for 2020, 31.8% of survey respondents disagreed that the Council provides good value for money. - 28.4% (±2.8%) said Council Tax should increase to help close the budget gap.
 While six in ten respondents said there should be no increase in Council Tax. - Just over one in five respondents said that the Council should increase fees and charges.
 The top three areas for fee increases chosen by these respondents were building control, planning advice and festivals and events. - Prioritisation of investment programmes remains the same from 2019, with Infrastructure including flood preventions and street scene scoring highly and new homes the lowest scoring priorities. - More than half of all respondents said that charges should not be introduced in new areas/ for services. - The top two most important services provided by the Council to residents were waste collection and parks and open spaces. - The proportion of residents dissatisfied with their local area as a place to live has dropped from just over a quarter in 2019 to just under a fifth for 2020. - 51.1% (±3.1%) said they were either 'Very proud' or 'Fairly proud' of Maidstone Borough.
 This is an increase of 11.4 percentage points compared to the result for 2019.